-PROGRAM DESCRIPTION: Let’s Move Uptown! is a 3-year planned initiative running from 2011-2013 funded by Blue Cross Blue Shield aimed at decreasing overweight and obesity for Asian American children and adolescent youth in the Vietnamese and Chinese communities in Chicago’s Uptown neighborhood through informational, behavioral and social approaches.
-This multi-faceted program includes i) the development and implementation of multi-sport youth program aimed at physical activity in youth, providing nutritional education to increase healthy food intake, and 2) a community-wide social media campaign creating a supportive family healthy environment for youth to adopt healthy behaviors by engaging parents to be involved in their children’s health.
+PROGRAM DESCRIPTION: Let’s Move Uptown! was a three-year planned initiative that ran from 2011 to 2013 with financial support from Blue Cross Blue Shield.
+The program aimed at decreasing obesity among Asian American children and adolescent youth in the Vietnamese and Chinese communities in Chicago’s Uptown neighborhood through informational, behavioral, and social approaches.
+This multifaceted program included: (1) the development and implementation of youth sport programs aimed at physical activity in youth and healthy food intake, and (2) a community-wide social media campaign that highlighted the importance of a supportive family healthy environment for encouraging healthy behaviors among youth.

-TARGET POPULATION: Asian American Communities on Chicago’s north side Uptown neighborhood
+TARGET POPULATION: Asian American youth in Chicago’s Uptown neighborhood

 • Uplift Community High School

 • Vietnamese Association of Illinois

 • Northeastern University

 • Decrease overweight and obese Asian American youth